Renovamen/blog.zxh.io/README.md

 Some customization:

-- Indentation of the heading 2 to heading 4 in Markdown;
+- Indentation of heading 2 to heading 4 in catalog;

 - Hide posts from home page: